-Wolfdogs are not wild animals.
-They are domestic animals with special needs.
-They were created by humans, and they depend on humans for food and protection, and often for companionship.
+Wolfdogs are NOT wild animals.
+They are NOT half wolf/half dog.
+They are domestic animals (see 9 C.F.R.
+1.1), with special needs.
+They depend on humans for food and protection, and often for companionship.
 A person who dumps his wolfdog in the woods, believing it can take care of itself, is sentencing that animal to fear, confusion, loneliness, and a death by starvation, disease, attacks by other animals, or a bullet.

 Aren’t they mean and aggressive?

 Wolves are, by nature, timid around humans.
 Likewise, so are high content wolfdogs.
 Should you have an intruder, your wolfdog is much more likely to hide under the bed than to face him.
 So-called wolfdog “attacks” are either a misinterpretation of behavior or not perpetrated by wolfdogs at all.
-There has never been a reported attack on a human by a healthy wolf in this country.
+Up until 2010, there had never been a reported attack on a human by a healthy wolf in this country.

 Are they good with small animals?
 What about with children?